Billy-Dickson/Billy-Dickson.github.io/_posts/2025-11-09-Installing-CoreDNS-on-Alpine.md

 ### Network

-This will probably be different for you, this docker container is resident on VLAN 20 on my network class C network 192.168.20.0/24
+This will probably be different for you, this docker container is resident on VLAN 20 on my class C private network 192.168.20.0/24

 ![Netowrk](../assets/img/posts/2025/2025-09-08-Docker-CoreDNS/Network.webp)_Network_